-We begin by examining how the share of routine intensive workers, RSH, changes following an M&A, as compared to a matched group of control establishments.
+We begin by examining how routine task intensity (RTI) changes following an M&A, as compared to a matched group of control establishments.
 Table 2 presents the results.
-Column 1 shows that M&As are associated with a 4% average decrease in routine share intensity of the establishment which is statistically significant at the 5% level.
-We report a positive correlation between the percent of offshorable jobs, measured contemporaneously to RSH, and the change in routine share intensity.
-This finding is consistent with Goos, Manning, and Salomons (2014) which finds a positive correlation of 0.46 between routine employment shares and offshorability, suggesting a relationship between the characteristics that make a job offshorable and that lead it to be classified as routine-based.6 Columns 3, 4 and 5 repeat the estimation controlling for interacted (4-digit NAICS) industry and year fixed effects, interacted state and year fixed effects, and for (9 Census) regions times year fixed effects, respectively, to control for industry shocks as well as local economic shocks that might be contemporaneous with the timing of the merger.
+Column 1 shows that M&As are associated with a 4.7% average decrease in routine task intensity of the establishment, statistically significant at the 1% level.
+We report a positive correlation between the percent of offshorable jobs, measured contemporaneously to RTI, and the change in routine task intensity.
+This is consistent with findings in the literature that more offshorable tasks tend to be also more routine intensive-Goos, Manning, and Salomons (2014) report a correlation of 0.46.7 Columns 2, 3 and 4 repeat the estimation controlling for interacted (4-digit NAICS) industry and year fixed effects, state times year fixed effects, and interacted (9 Census) region and year fixed effects, respectively, to control for industry shocks as well as local economic shocks that might be contemporaneous with the timing of the merger.
 Column 5 instead controls for both interacted industry times year and region times year fixed effects.
 Across specifications, the coefficients are similar in terms of magnitudes and statistical significance suggesting that industry or local shocks are not driving our findings.

-5Note the terms $Post_t$ and $M\&A_i$ are absorbed by the fixed effects in the specification, and thus, not reported.
+6Note the term $M\&A_i$ is absorbed by the fixed effects in the specification, and thus, not reported.